Keyboard shortcuts

 Namespace niji.xdg

-The namespace niji.xdg provides bindings to the configured locations for the xdg base directories standard.
+The namespace niji.xdg provides bindings to the configured locations for the XDG base directories standard.

 niji.xdg.config_home